 Mechanism ID: 14217 Mechanism Name: Urban HIV/AIDS Project

 Funding Agency: U.S. Agency for International Development Procurement Type: Cooperative Agreement

 Prime Partner Name: World Food Program

 Agreement Start Date: Redacted Agreement End Date: Redacted

-TBD: No New Mechanism: N/A
+TBD: No New Mechanism: No

-Global Fund / Multilateral Engagement: N/A
+Global Fund / Multilateral Engagement: No

-G2G: N/A Managing Agency: N/A
+G2G: No Managing Agency:

-Total Funding: 1,200,000 Total Mechanism Pipeline: N/A
+Total Funding: 10,429,871

 Funding Source Funding Amount

-GHP-State 1,200,000
+GHP-State 10,429,871

-The World Food Program (WFP) Urban HIV/AIDS Nutrition and Food Security Project (UHNFSP) overall goal is to improve household food security and nutritional status of PLHIV, OVC and households affected by HIV/ AIDS.
+The World Food Program (WFP) Urban HIV/AIDS Nutrition and Food Security Project (UHNFSP) overall goal is to improve household food security and nutritional status of PLHIV, OVC and households affected by HIV/AIDS.
 This program will improve services in 23 urban and peri-urban areas with high HIV prevalence and poverty in SNNPR, Oromia, Tigray, Amhara, Dire Dawa and Addis Ababa regions.
 The program will be rolled-out to the emerging regions of Somali, Afar, Benishangul Gumuz and Gambella in COP 2012.
 The NACS approach will be used to assess and link clients to food security programs and support according to standardized criteria.
 Existing CMAM concepts and materials will be integrated into NACS programs to improve linkages between the community and health facility.
 Specific objectives are to: 1) improve the nutritional status and health of malnourished PLHIV, PMTCT clients and OVC; 2) improve household food security of these clients and their households; 3) strengthen the evidence-base for nutrition and food security programming; and 4) strengthen the capacity of the health system to provide nutrition care.
-Targeted populations include: 1) malnourished PLHIV on pre-ART/ART, 2) malnourished PMTCT clients and their children, 3) all malnourished and food insecure OVC regardless of Custom Page 369 of 410 FACTS Info v3.8.8.16
+Targeted populations include: 1) malnourished PLHIV on pre-ART/ART, 2) malnourished PMTCT clients and their children, 3) all malnourished and food insecure OVC regardless of HIV status.

-HIV status.
 Targeted populations will "graduate" from food and nutrition support once they reach food security criteria.
 Activities are aligned with the GHI strategy to prevent and treat malnutrition with an integrated response and the PF goal to support nutrition for PLHIV and OVC.
 The program's geographical coverage will complement other nutrition programs in country.
 Though no COP12 funds are being requested for this project, the project will continue as described using pipeline funds.